hathach/tinyusb/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Create a report to help us improve
-title: ''
+title: 'Please provide all details at least for Setup/Describe/Reproduce'
 labels: Bug 🐞
 assignees: ''

 ---

-REMOVE ME: please provide all details at least for Setup/Describe/Reproduce.

 **Set Up**